 8 CROSS-BORDER DATA TRANSFERS

-8.1 Wunderkind may, subject to this Section 9, store and process the relevant Personal Data in the European Economic Area and the United States.
+8.1 Wunderkind may, subject to this Section 9, store and process the relevant Personal Data in the European Economic Area, the United Kingdom and the United States.

-8.4 To the extent Company is the recipient of Personal Data from Wunderkind pursuant to these Terms, Company will provide at least the same level of protection for the information as is available under the Privacy Shield framework or Model Contractual Clauses.
+8.4 To the extent Company is the recipient of Personal Data from Wunderkind pursuant to these Terms, Company will provide at least the same level of protection for the information as is available under the Standard Contractual Clauses.

 9.1 Both parties agree that their respective liability under these Terms shall be apportioned according to each parties’ respective responsibility for the harm (if any) caused by each respective party.